rslifka/vault-zero/README.md

 ### Q: iPadOS 16.4 and macOS 13.0 are pretty hard pins, can you lower the reqs?

 A: It's kinda two questions, and both come down to "I'm just one person" 🙂 For iPadOS, some SwiftUI components are only available in the latest major version (i.e. 16) and I only have one iPad that auto-updates to the latest iPadOS version.
 That means it's all I can confidently test on.
 On macOS I have only my MacBook on the latest macOS.
 "But Slif, there are ways..."
-I know, but again - just me.
+I know and I truly appreciate the advice and suggestions, but again - just me.
 I'd rather invest this time in adding new features and making sure what's there stays up and running.

 ### Q: What tech did you use?